C-ORG/whitepaper/README.md

        <em>Employees</em>
    </td>
    <td>
-       ▪ Align your personal financial interest with that of the organization ▪ Sell your FAIRs when it makes sense for you
+       ▪ Align your personal financial interest with that of the organization<br/>
+       ▪ Sell your FAIRs when it makes sense for you
    </td>
   </tr>